Purchases, cash advances and balance transfers usually attract different interest rates, but that’s not the case with this selection of credit cards.

 Community First is the largest community-based credit union operating throughout the Sydney and Central Coast region, and consists of 15 Financial Services Stores and 76,000 members.
 It offers two low-cost credit cards, including a charity option.

 - Community First Low Interest Rate Black Visa.
 This credit card has a standard variable rate of 8.99% p.a. and an annual fee of $40.
-It also offers an introductory rate of 3.99% on purchases, balance transfers and cash advances for the first 6 months.

 - McGrath Pink Visa.
 The McGrath Pink has similar features to the Community First Low Interest Rate Black, but donates half of the annual fee to help fund McGrath Breast Care Nurses in communities across Australia.